-The key is to not spread yourself to thin, experience what you can and enjoy the break.
-We’ve broken things down to sizeable itineraries for a weekend, an extended weekend and short breaks.
+The key is to not spread yourself too thin, experience what you can and enjoy the break.
+We’ve broken things down to sizeable itineraries for a weekend, an extended weekend, and short breaks.
 And if you do have the time to take a week – do!

-This area is besieged with cafes, history, scenery, thrill sports, tours, markets, beaches, golf courses, vineyards and cruises – but all enjoying a slower pace of life.
-Our range of vehicles can get you to where you want to go in comfort with picking up and dropping off at different locations giving you extra flexibility.
+This area is well endowed with cafes, history, scenery, thrill sports, tours, markets, beaches, golf courses, vineyards and cruises – but all enjoying a slower pace of life.
+Far North Rentals can get you to where you want to go in comfort with picking up and dropping off at different locations giving you extra flexibility.

 When you have 2 Days (1 night)

-In the Bay of Islands, Kerikeri and Paihia are only 21-minute drive apart, and nearby Russell within easy reach, there are masses to see and do between these destinations.
+In the Bay of Islands, Kerikeri and Paihia are only 25-minute drive apart, and nearby Russell within easy reach, there are masses to see and do between these destinations.

 From Paihia wharf head across to Russell by ferry for the first morning and explore the township’s numerous historic buildings, return to the Russell waterfront for lunch with spectacular views and people watching.

 Catch a ferry back to Paihia and take a stroll along the Paihia beachfront to Waitangi (30 minutes).
 The Waitangi Treaty Grounds are significant in terms of New Zealand’s history, here the signing of the first accord between the British Crown and the Māori people took place in 1840.
 These treaty grounds have won various awards over the past years.
 For anyone wanting to learn about Maori culture and early New Zealand this is a “must visit destination” Waitangi website